huahaiy/docker-datalevin/README.md

 docker run --env DATALEVIN_PORT=8899 -p 8899:8899 -v /tmp/data:/data huahaiy/datalevin
 ```
 This will run the Datalevin server, with data in /tmp/data on your host, and listening to port 8899.

+The server run JVM version of Datalevin as it is suitable for long running process.

 ## Run as a shell command